Climate and Average Weather in South Korea

 South Korea has a temperate climate with four distinct seasons.
-Winters are usually long, cold and dry.
-Summers are very short, hot, and humid.
+Winters are usually long, cold, and dry, while summers are very short, hot, and humid.
 Spring and autumn are pleasant but also short in duration.
-Seoul's average maximum temperature in January is 2 degrees Celsius (35° Fahrenheit) and in July the maximum daytime temperature is about 29° C (83° Fahrenheit).
+Seoul's average maximum temperature in January is 2°C, and in July, the maximum daytime temperature is about 29°C.

-The country generally has enough rainfall, rarely it does less than 76 centimeters (29.9 inch) in any given year; for the most part, rainfall is over 100 centimeters (39.3 inches).
-Amounts of precipitation can however vary from year to year.
-Serious droughts occur about once every eight years.
+The country generally receives sufficient rainfall, with annual precipitation rarely dropping below 760 mm.
+In most years, rainfall exceeds 1000 mm.
+However, precipitation amounts can vary from year to year.
+Serious droughts occur approximately once every eight years.
 About two-thirds of the annual precipitation falls between June and September.

-Interested in more detailed Weather and Climate information for South Korea?
+Are you interested in more detailed information for various cities in South Korea?

 1. Yearly average minimum and maximum temperatures